-These are the kinds of moments a grandparent has with one's first-born grandchild.
-There is a sense of discovery for the grandparent in one's own grand-parenting journey.
+There is a sense of discovery for the grandparent in one's own grandparenting journey.

-I have had special moments with each of my grandchildren at different times, but the fact is that Ellie has a two-year head start at pulling on my heartstrings.
+I have already had special moments with each of my grandchildren at different times, but the fact is that Ellie has a two-year head start at tugging on my heartstrings.
 Still, no one can make me laugh as much as Jesse.
 He says the funniest things without trying.
-And Baby Girl, she's just plain adorable.
+And Baby Girl, she is just plain adorable.

 I think of the story of Jacob in the Old Testament.
 He gave his youngest son, Joseph, a coat of many colors.
 Jacob favored his youngest son.
 That caused all kinds of problems among the older brothers.
 I tend to wonder about that.

 Being a grandparent is not something that necessarily comes naturally.
 It' is not all fun and games.
 Sometimes there are ill grandchildren, lack of sleep and worries.
 Sometimes there might be hardship or even heartbreak.
 But through it all, I want to try to give each grandchild an equal amount of love, support, attention and everything else they need.

 I'm beginning to see that sometimes what one child needs is not anything like what another grandchild needs from me.
 I never had these thoughts and self-directed dilemmas with my own children.
 While we navigated parenthood, we were in the thick of things.
 But in grand-parenthood, I feel like the sailor who climbs to the top of the ship's mast to see what is on the horizon!
 Whether it be danger or adventure, a grandparent can better glimpse the broader expanse of vision than the parents down in the galley with dozens of weekly tasks.